klimarrc/Front_End_JavaScript_Async_Module_05/Debugging_Analysis.md

 - Builds valid, encoded URLs.
 - Ignores empty searches.
 - Prevents crashes due to undefined variables.
-- This debugging process confirmed that careful input handling and valid query syntax are essential for stable and accurate API requests.
+- This debugging process confirmed that careful input handling and valid. query syntax are essential for stable and accurate API requests.